HouzuoGuo/laitos/README.md

 - <strong>Fun</strong> - access personal mails and social networks via telephone, SMS, and more!
 - <strong>Hyped by Buzzwords</strong> - certified to run in any container, PaaS, IaaS, *aaS.
 - <strong>Lightweight</strong> - uses as little as 14MB of memory and 8MB of disk.
-- <strong>Portable</strong> - runs on any flavour of Linux, Unix, and Windows.
+- <strong>Portable</strong> - runs on any flavour of Linux and Unix.
 - <strong>Independent</strong> - reliable stand-alone operation, no need for additional softwares.

 <strong>Did you know?</strong> laitos has a cool component that gets you modern & rich web experience on nostalgic computers that run Windows 98!